 And this was when all feelings and emotions got me.

 I bought a large suitcase in the end.
-Not because I was overly attached to my possessions, but because I needed to bring all the gifts my friends and family had so kindly given me.
+Not because I was overly attached to my possessions, but because I needed to bring all the gifts my friends and family so kindly gave me.

-These are, after all, pieces of my other home.
+These are, after all, the pieces of my other home.